 proxy_DNis the DN of the

-pilotproxy described in the requirements section here.
+absfnamein the credential entry is the location of the GlideinWMS pilot proxy described in the requirements section here.
 There can be multiple pilot proxies, or even other kind of keys (e.g. if you use cloud resources).
-The type and trust_domain of the credential must match respectively auth_method and trust_domain used in the entry definition in the factory.
-If there is no match, between these two attributes in one of the credentials and some entry in one of the factories, then this frontend cannot trigger glideins.
+The type and trust_domain of the credential must match respectively auth_method and trust_domain used in the entry definition in the Factory.
+If there is no match, between these two attributes in one of the credentials and the corresponding ones in some entry in one of the Factories, then this Frontend cannot trigger glideins.
 Both the

 absfnamefiles should be owned by

 <security classad_proxy="/tmp/vo_proxy" proxy_DN="DN of vo_proxy" proxy_selection_plugin="ProxyAll" security_name="The security name, this is used by factory" sym_key="aes_256_cbc"> <credentials> <credential absfname="/tmp/pilot_proxy" security_class="frontend" trust_domain="OSG" type="grid_proxy"/> </credentials> </security>

 The schedd information.

 DNof the VO Frontend Proxy described previously here.

 fullnameattribute is the fully qualified domain name of the host where you installed the VO Frontend (

 hostname --fqdn).
 A secondary schedd is optional.
 You will need to delete the secondary schedd line if you are not using it.
 Multiple schedds allow the Frontend to service requests from multiple access points.

 <schedds> <schedd DN="Cert DN used by the schedd at fullname:" fullname="Hostname of the schedd"/> <schedd DN="Cert DN used by the second Schedd at fullname:" fullname="schedd [email protected] of second schedd"/> </schedds>

 The User Collector information.